 To allow for blind review, the author's name and contact information should appear only on a separate title page.

-Manuscripts should be double-spaced with one-inch margins, and should not exceed 10 pages.
+Manuscripts should be single column, double-spaced with one-inch margins, and should not exceed 10 pages.

-Figures, tables, and images should be included in the document in line with the text (not as floating objects).
+Figures and tables should be included in the document in line with the text (not as floating objects).
+They should be numbered consecutively and have titles.

-All text, figures, tables, and images (including headers and labels) should be left justified.
+All text, figures, and tables (including headers and titles) should be left justified.

 Photos are acceptable and should be minimum 300 dpi png files emailed to the editor.
 Proof of the photographer's permission is required.
 For photos of students, parent or guardian permission is required.

-Manuscripts should follow APA style guidelines from the most recent edition of the Publication Manual of the American Psychological Association.
+Manuscripts should follow APA style guidelines from the most recent edition (currently the 7th) of the Publication Manual of the American Psychological Association.

 References should be listed at the end of the article, with bibliographic entries and in-text citations formatted in APA style.